 Isn’t something like that a stronger driver than just wanting to pay the rent this month?

 Reasons are the fuel behind your goals.
 The more reasons you have the stronger the pull you have towards those goals.
-The more pull you have up , the more commitment and discipline you invest behind that goal ; the more action you take and the more results you get.
+Also, the more pull you have up, the more commitment and discipline you invest behind that goal; the more action you take and the more results you get.

 So now, we have reviewed the 6 Reasons you are not achieving your goals, here are my recommendations (to summarize) how to set proper goals and achieve them.

-- Less is More – Set few and Meaningful Goals.
-They should be important for you.
+- Less is More – Set a few and Meaningful Goals.
+They should be important to you.

 - Create a sense of urgency – Give yourself leverage and ideas on why you need to achieve them sooner rather than later.